DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2016-11-19-sparkfunthing_tutorial.md

 ### Arduino Sketch
-For this particular sensor, you need to download [its library][3], unzip the file, and move the unzipped folder to **%myDocuments%/Arduino/libraries** (%myDocument% should be %your_user_name/documents% on Windows).
+For this particular sensor, you need to download [its library][3], unzip the file, and move the unzipped folder to **%myDocuments%/Arduino/libraries**.
 Restart Arduino IDE, check to see if you have **SparkFun MPL3115A2 Altitude and Pressure Sensor Breakout** under **File>Examples**.
 If so, you have successfully installed the libraries needed to run this sensor.
 For other sensors, the same precedure should apply.

 <img src="/_images/tutorial_iot/pressuresensorlib.png" alt="Drawing" style="height: 400px;"/>

 Now in Arduino IDE, open a new sketch, compile and upload the following code: